guar47/dpashutskii.com_v2/content/blog/2020-06-29-how-i-became-programmer/index.md

 ## Beginner's note

-I'd like to give some advice for people who only starting their career and journey.
+I'd like to give some advice to people who only starting their career and journey.
 And also to think about what I would have done differently.

 - Don't research too much.
 It's good to do some research on the paths of the career or where you need to start with your current knowledge.
 But don't put too much pressure on yourself.
 When you over-research you will start to listen to everyone and compare yourself to others.
 "This language is the best", "I'm working in Google", "I learned how to code for 2 months and I'm making a bunch load of money".
 All this has to be ignored.
 Every situation is different, every person has their own path.
 Take your time and comfortable pace.
 - The best way to start thinking and learning to code is to focus on basics.
 Languages and technologies are great but they are constantly changing whereas the basics are not.
 Try to learn the core basics at first and move to the specifics after.